snabb/flixproxy/README.md

  - HTTP proxy which uses the "Host:" header to determine the backend.

- - HTTPS/TLS proxy which uses the Server Name Indication (SNI) extension in the ClientHello TLS packet to determine the backend.
+ - TLS (HTTPS) proxy which uses the Server Name Indication (SNI) extension in the ClientHello TLS packet to determine the backend.

 You can run this software on a chep VPS in US and get the US version of